 Given the impacts of the pandemic and social distancing, it’s likely that you’ll start the venture from home.
 Therefore, creating a productive workspace is vital.
 Even if you plan to offer a local service, like plumbing or hairdressing.

-A winning workspace will help you stay productive.
+A winning workspace with tools such as GPU Dedicated Server and Azure Windows 10 Virtual Desktop will help you stay productive.
 Moreover, it will establish a clear boundary between your home life and work life.
 This is essential for your mindset in both aspects of your life.

 #4.
 Clear Goals